Gold blazes trail beyond $4,700/oz to record high as safety rush fuels demand

 "Growth concerns driven by threats of additional tariffs and the desire of Trump to have lower U.S. interest rates are the drivers pushing gold to a new record high," said UBS analyst Giovanni Staunovo.

-Gold gained 9.6% in just 20 days of 2026 and over 70% since Trump's second term began a year ago.
-Geopolitical tensions have been at the forefront of the rally, with expectations of monetary policy easing also playing a significant role.
+Gold has climbed 9.5% in just 20 days of this year and over 70% since Trump's second term began a year ago.
+Geopolitical tensions have been at the forefront of the recent record rally, with expectations of monetary policy easing also playing a significant role.
 Strong central bank buying and ETF inflows have also contributed to the unprecedented rise.

-Investors also await a decision on a U.S. Supreme Court case concerning Trump's attempts to fire Fed Governor Lisa Cook, that could in the extreme erode the central bank's independence.
+Investors are also awaiting a decision on a Supreme Court case that could determine whether the president can dismiss Federal Reserve governors at will, concerning Trump's attempts to fire Fed Governor Lisa Cook.

 "We still see further upside for the yellow metal, targeting a price of $5,000/oz," Staunovo said.

-Silver rose 147% in 2025, supported by its critical mineral designation in the U.S., and a structural market deficit.
+Silver rose 147% in 2025, supported by its designation as a U.S. critical mineral, and a structural market deficit amid growing demand.
 The metal has gained 33.7% so far this year.

-Silver could be echoing the same factors as gold, said Nitesh Shah, commodities strategist at WisdomTree.

-"We could be getting a wider buyer base, but for the moment I'm a little bit more worried about some of the downside risks before we open up a new opportunity."